-The SOFIA Science Center provides raw and calibrated data for all instruments via the Data Cycle System (DCS) Science Archive.
+The SOFIA Science Center provides raw and calibrated data for all instruments via the SOFIA Archive at IRSA.
 All data will be archived as Level 1 data (raw).
 Where appropriate, Level 2 data (corrected for instrumental and atmospheric effects), Level 3 data (flux calibrated), and Level 4 data (a combination of Level 3 files to produce maps, mosaics, etc) will also be archived.
 Data that are still proprietary are available only to those on the associated observing plan.
 These data will be accessible to the general community after a proprietary period of twelve months, starting at the ingestion of the calibrated data into the archive.
-A DCS account is required to search the archive and download data.
-Register for a DCS account here.
-From the Science Archive Search page, MCS Archive Search page, or the Ancillary Files Search page, users can specify search criteria to identify data of interest.
-From the Summary Information table for science data, users can click through to a list of all data products associated with a particular observation (e.g., raw or pipelined data), or identify data to be downloaded.
+For tips on SOFIA specific archive searches and taking advantage of IRSA visualization features, video tutorials are available here.